Last Updated: December 09, 2020

 Airdrops are free coins that are sent to your wallet.
-Coins are generally airdropped to your wallet by ICO issuers to increase awareness and improve marketing and publicity for the project.
+Coins are generally airdropped to your wallet by ICO issuers or an existing blockchain network (ex:- Spark token airdrop for XRP coin holders) to increase awareness, improve marketing and publicity for the project.
 Sometimes you may get coins through airdrops, and you may not even know about it (until you check your CoinTracker account!).

 The IRS has specified that new coins received through an airdrop are taxed as ordinary income.
 Therefore, you owe income taxes on new coins you have in your wallet as a result of an airdrop (regardless of whether you intended to own these coins or not).
 The amount of income is the fair market value of the airdropped coins at the time they are received in the wallet.